 These examples are not exhaustive and many other cities around the country have or are implementing transit mandates.
 Make sure to check with your broker or tax professional to further discuss laws in your area.

-Remember, regardless of the design of the transportation benefit provided, employers may no longer take a tax deduction for contributions made to employees’ transit benefits or for the amounts withheld by employees pre-tax to these accounts.
+Remember, regardless of the design of the transportation benefit provided, employers may no longer take a tax deduction for contributions made to employees’ transit benefits.

 Washington, D.C.’s Transit Benefits Requirement Act took effect on January 1, 2016.
 Under the law, employers with at least 20 employees working in D.C. must offer transit benefits in the form of one of the three following options: